Futuna (island of Vanuatu)

 Futuna is an island in the Tafea province of Vanuatu.
 It is the easternmost island in the country.

 Geography

 It was formed by the uplift of an underwater volcano, which last erupted in the Pleistocene, at least 11,000 years ago.
-It reaches a height of 666 m.
-It is sometimes called West Futuna to distinguish it from Futuna Island, Wallis and Futuna, and also can be known Erronan by its island neighbour, Tanna.
+The volcano reaches a height of 666 m and gives the island an area of 11 km2.
+The island is sometimes called West Futuna to distinguish it from Futuna Island, Wallis and Futuna, and also can be known Erronan by its island neighbour, Tanna.
 Although it is part of the Melanesian country of Vanuatu it is considered to be a Polynesian outlier.
+To the immediate east of the island the seafloor occupies a 3.6 km deep and 25–30 km wide intra-arc sedimentary basin called the Futuna Trough that separates the island from Anwai and Tanna islands to the nor-east and Aneityum island to the south-east.

+Geology

+The top of the Pliocene part of the basaltic andesite volcano is overlain by a 4 km2 mid-Pleistocene cap of limestone called the Tanafu Plateau.
+This has sinkholes up to 15 m deep in a karst landscape.
+The uplift of the volcano that was last active 1.8 ± 0.05 Ma ago, has resulted in seven, now on land, coral reef steps at the islands sea margin commencing from 520,000 years ago but effectively ceasing about 210,000 years ago.
+The Tanafu Plateau is the 160 m thick deposits of the lagoon bottom of this original reef.

+Ecology

+The island has a cover of rainforest and is surrounded by coral reefs with typical South Pacific island ecosystems.